OrsiniBr/Koopland/README.md

-# KoopIt - AI-Verified Idea Marketplace
+# KoopLand - AI-Verified Idea Marketplace

 **Live Demo:** [https://koopland.vercel.app/](https://koopland.vercel.app/)

 ## Overview
-KoopIt is a decentralized marketplace for buying and selling vetted business ideas as NFTs.
+KoopLand is a decentralized marketplace for buying and selling vetted business ideas as NFTs.
 Every idea is analyzed and rated by AI before listing, ensuring quality for buyers.
 Cross-chain payments are powered by **SideShift.ai**, enabling seamless transactions across 200+ cryptocurrencies.

 ## Core Features
 - **AI Verification**: Ideas are automatically rated for originality, use case value, and category relevance